AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services.Interfaces/IValidationResult/Element.md

 IValidationResult.Element Property
 ==================================
-AutomationML 2.1 APIGets the element which has been validated.
+Gets the element which has been validated.

   **Namespace:**  [Aml.Engine.Services.Interfaces][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)